 I mean, I’m creative, but I’m not THAT creative.
 I’m trying to organize my blog cooking by region-of-origin each week now so we have more cohesive meals.

-This recipe is awesome because you can make it and either use it up right away, or freeze some of it for later.
-Besides making Barbacoa Beef Bowls, you can also use it as a filling for tacos, quesadillas, burritos, and tamales.
+This slow cooker beef barbacoa recipe is awesome because you can make it and either use it up right away, or freeze some of it for later.
+Besides making Barbacoa Beef Bowls, or a barbacoa salad, you can also use it as a filling for barbacoa tacos, barbacoa quesadillas, barbacoa burritos, and barbacoa tamales.

 Ready to get beefy?